This is Linnaeus University

-Do you provide me with accommodation?
+Do you arrange with accommodation?

-How can I apply for PhD?
+How can I apply for PhD studies?

 Kalmar and Växjö

 Linnaeus University is located in two cities in the south-east part of Sweden - Kalmar and Växjö.
-Both cities are located in the region Småland, a county where the sea and nature always is nearby.
+Both cities are located in the region Småland, a county where the sea and nature is always nearby.

 Kalmar - The student city by the sea

-The city of Kalmar is located on the coast, something that Linnaeus University recently took advantage of by building new university buildings right by the harbour and gathered the University at one place.
+The city of Kalmar is located on the coast, something that Linnaeus University recently took advantage of by building new university buildings right by the harbour and gathered the University in one place.
 As the harbour is in the city centre of Kalmar, students can go about their daily business downtown and fill the city with the buzz of activities.
 Kalmar has roughly 65,000 inhabitants and a long history dating back to the Middle Ages - something that will not go unnoticed when having the old Kalmar Castle just a few hundred meters away from campus.
 The city has been voted as "Sweden's Summer town", perhaps thanks to the many days of sun, the beaches spotted out around town and the events and concerts.

 Växjö - A living campus